hurlbertlab/core-transient/Reference/formatting_datasets.md

 [1] "hello"

-Separating a field to extract site information: It is also often necessary to separate the site field by some common character (such as, in the example below “_”).
+_**Separating a field to extract site information:**_ It is also often necessary to separate the site field by some common character (such as, in the example below “_”).
 This is done using the transform and colsplit functions.
-Colsplit is located in Hadley Wickham’s package reshape2.
+Colsplit is located in Hadley Wickham’s package **reshape2**.
 The output of this function is a multiple field dataset containing the original data (field 1) and a column for each split.
 In this case, the second column contains the site information, so using “[,2]” returns a vector with just the relevant site information.

 require(reshape2)